software-mansion-labs/kmp-sharing/README.md

 ## 📚 Documentation

-Check out our [dedicated documentation page](google.com) for installation instructions, API reference and more.
+Check out our [dedicated documentation page](https://docs.swmansion.com/kmp-sharing) for installation instructions, the API reference, and more.

 ## 🤝 Contributing

 We welcome contributions!
-Please feel free to submit a Pull Request.
+Please feel free to submit a pull request.

 ## KMP Sharing is created by Software Mansion